shtrausslearning/Deep-Learning-Projects/Lower back pain symptoms/readme.md

 While lower back pain is extremely common, the symptoms and severity of lower back pain vary greatly.
 A simple lower back muscle strain might be excruciating enough to necessitate an emergency room visit, while a degenerating disc might cause only mild, intermittent discomfort.

-This data set is about to identify a person is abnormal or normal using collected physical spine details/data.
+This data set is about to identify a person is <code>abnormal</code> or <code>normal<code> using collected physical spine details/data.
-'''

 ### Import Dataset